1. General information

 - Title page: The following items should be included on the title page: 1) the title of the manuscript, 2) author list, 3) each author’s affiliation, 4) the name and e-mail address of the corresponding author, 5) when applicable, the source of any research funding and a list of where and when the study has been presented in part elsewhere, and 6) a running title of fewer than 50 characters.

-- Abstract and keywords: The abstract should be one concise paragraph of less than 250 words in an unstructured format.
+- Abstract and keywords: The abstract should be one concise paragraph of less than 250 words in an structured format including purpose, methods, results, and conclusion.
 Abbreviations or references are not allowed in the abstract.
 Up to 5 keywords should be listed at the bottom of the abstract to be used as index terms.

 - Introduction: The purpose of the investigation, including relevant background information, should be described briefly.
 Conclusions should not be included in the Introduction.